DrGBL/snp2hla_redux/README.md

 Major modifications

-(1) The native use of GRCh38 instead of liftovers to hg18 (from hg19 if using GRCh38);
+(1) The native use of GRCh38 instead successive liftovers to hg19 and hg18.

 (2) More genes.